 There are several resources to assist you in identifying civilian credentialing requirements:

 Most people possess two types of skills that define their accomplishments and strengths as well as enable them to enter and advance within the job market: work-content skills and functional skills.
 You need to understand these skills before communicating them to employers.

 To assist you in identifying your work-content skills, use your efficiency/performance reports to complete the Work-Content Skills List (Exercise 3A).

 Functional skills, or "soft" skills, are associated with numerous job settings, are mainly acquired through experience rather than formal training, and can be communicated through a general vocabulary.
 These skills are not easily recognized since they tend to be linked to certain personal characteristics (energetic, intelligent, likable) and the ability to deal with processes (communicate, solve problems, motivate).
 You must first know your functional skills before you can relate them to the job market, but it is more difficult to identify these subjective skills.
 They are the skills that can be transferred from one job or career to another and are an important bridge in the career transition process.

-Use the Exercise 3b checklist to identify and record your functional skills.
-Exercises 3a and 3b are important steps in constructing your resume.
+Use the Functional Skills Checklist (Exercise 3B) checklist to identify and record your functional skills.
+These exercises are important steps in constructing your resume.
 You will use these completed worksheets in Step 5 to assist in constructing your resume.

 There are many sophisticated testing and assessment instruments used by career counselors to identify work interests.
 The Strong Interest Inventory and the Myers-Briggs Assessment are two of the tools for assessing career interests.
 Both these tools are accessible through the DOL/VETS transition assistance program.